TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 1/Deuteronomy 1.41.md

 ---

-Then ye answered and said unto me, We have sinned against Jehovah, we will go up and fight, according to all that Jehovah our God commanded us.
-And ye girded on every man his weapons of war, and were forward to go up into the hill-country.
+Then you answered and said to me, "We have sinned against Yahweh, we will go up and fight, according to all that Yahweh our God commanded us."
+Every man of you put on his weapons of war, and presumed to go up into the hill country.